 If you’re a DIY queen, you may already have tried henna applied directly to your hair for a dose of color.
 The problem happens when you try to remove it.

-“Henna is a nightmare working with traditional hair colors because they have metallic salts in them and it’s very difficult to remove,” the stylist explains.
-“That’s usually the biggest issue is once it’s on the hair—good luck trying to bleach it off!”
+“Henna is a nightmare working with traditional hair colors because they have metallic salts in them, and it’s very difficult to remove,” the stylist explains.
+“That’s usually the biggest issue once it’s on the hair—good luck trying to bleach it off!”

 Instead of squeezing a tube of henna directly on your precious mane, opt for a vegan formula that includes 82 to 100 percent plant-based ingredients like henna and cassia.

 “Henna usually comes in dark colors or copper—the [Biolage] copper is 100 percent plant-based,” Papanikolas says.
 “Some of the other colors do have some direct dyes to create the shade, but the base again is either henna or cassia.
 Cassia is what the clear [shade] is, so that’s the one that’s going to give you the shine and really leave the beautiful feeling in the hair.”

 Who should try Biolage hair color?